 We had never even discussed, read about, or watched anything to do with fairies.
 Or Princesses for that matter. *insert eye roll here*

 So from that point on, I realized our Little Miss will forever be her own burst of light , arcing over everyone as they dance in her glow.

 And a fairy book.

 But I’ve concluded in the realization of who she is- kind hearted, the life of the party, sincere, excited, bright, eager to learn, and independent- she is just that scary thing I feared about raising girls.

 She is *all girl,* with a little mud thrown in.

 My first born girl is so predictably me-a serious tomboy, genuine and fun loving but introverted, living in a world of books and over analyzation.
 Mister lives in a world of all-things-Daddy, outdoors, sports, and engineering; he finds value in learning, quality time, and problem solving.

-But Miss … well she is me at 17, in a 3 year old’s body (I apologize, mom and dad).
-She is vivacious, finds fun in anything-alone or in a crowd- loves spontaneity; she flirts with risk, finding solitude in do now, ask forgiveness later, and dances everywhere she goes, with a perfect ballet twirl thrown in (yea, that part she didn’t get from me).
+She is vivacious, finds fun in anything-alone or in a crowd- loves spontaneity; she flirts with risk, and dances everywhere she goes, with a perfect ballet twirl thrown in (yea, that part she didn’t get from me).

-I am 85% sure she is going to be left handed, *think* she may be artistically inclined, she was probably born to dance, and she is going to forever do her own thing.
+She will forever do her own thing.
 I only pray that she is certain that thing is always aligned with loving Jesus, and that I give her the grace she needs to be who she is, in Him.
 He is going to do wonderful things with her life, with the personality He gave her.
 I know that.